 The power source of tankless heaters is natural gas, electricity, and propane.
-You would need to check which power source is available in your RV before purchasing a tankless heater.
+You need to check which power source is available in your RV before purchasing a tankless heater.
 If you only have a single source in your RV, you should opt for a heater powered by that power source.
-However, if you have more than one power supply such as gas and propane, or gas and electricity, you should be wary that the gas heater will need more maintenance.
+However, if you have more than one power supply, such as gas and propane, or gas and electricity, you should be wary that the gas heater will need more maintenance.
 Moreover, electric ones are relatively more expensive to run.

 Failsafe and protection features